木瓜影院

 Overview

 Suriname is one of the most vulnerable countries in the world to the impact of flooding.
 The country is prone to periodic flooding due to heavy rainfall, especially when combined with spring tides.
-Approximately 87 percent of Suriname¡¯s population lives along the 386 km long coastal plain (around 67 percent in Paramaribo), and flooding affects most of the population and an estimated 90 percent of human activities.
+Approximately 87 percent of Suriname鈥檚 population lives along the coastal plain and flooding affects most of the population and an estimated 90 percent of human activities.
 Flooding is exacerbated by poor drainage in the relatively highly populated urban areas on the coast, such as the capital city of Paramaribo.

-The successful implementation of Suriname's macroeconomic stabilization program is essential for its near-term prospects.
-The country started seeing a moderate economic recovery in 2022 with real GDP expanding by 2.4 percent.
+The country started seeing moderate economic recovery in 2022 with real GDP expanding by 2.4 percent, and further improved to 2.8 percent in 2024.
 However, high inflation and currency instability remain major challenges.
+Inflation moderated to 8.0 percent year-on-year in June 2025, down from 16.2 percent one year earlier.
 Successful debt restructuring and adherence to fiscal prudence will help the country restore debt sustainability and economic stability.

 Image